Grinde, Rogaland

-Grinde is a village in Tysvær municipality in Rogaland county, Norway.
+Grinde is a village in Tysvær Municipality in Rogaland county, Norway.
 The village is located at the western end of the Grindafjorden, a couple of kilometers east of the villages Aksdal and Førre.
 Grinde lies along the European route E39-European route E134 highway.

-The 0.58 km2 village has a population (2019) of 891 and a population density of 1536 PD/km2.
+The 0.6 km2 village has a population (2025) of 946 and a population density of 1577 PD/km2.

 History

-Grinde was historically located in Skjold municipality.
-On 1 January 1965, Skjold municipality was dissolved and its territory dispersed among three municipalities.
-The districts Grinde, Dueland, and Yrkje with 1,133 inhabitants in total were merged into Tysvær.
+Grinde was historically located in the old Skjold Municipality.
+On 1 January 1965, Skjold Municipality was dissolved and its territory dispersed among three municipalities.
+The districts Grinde, Dueland, and Yrkje with 1,133 inhabitants in total, were merged into Tysvær Municipality.